mstocco/mariostoc.co/content/traininglog/20220123-ironman2022-31weeksout.md

 Later at the pool, I felt the burn in my legs during the kick set but really good otherwise.
 I paced the 700m evenly and had enough for a **comfortable** 1:51 final 100m.

 ![Swim](/assets/jpg/swim-20220129.jpeg)
+Actually, swimming in the afternoon, even after a 2 hour ride worked out as Carina was able to come to the pool with me and we had a whole lane to ourselves.

 I took Carina to _Eva's_ for an early dinner afterwards.
 I was hungry.